-I have been an animal lover since I was a kid.
+I have been an animal lover since I was a kid and have reaped the benefits of a pet most of my life.
 Cats, dogs, birds and fish, I enjoy them all.
 Duke's passing made me wonder "How much do pets really affect our health and well being."
 I have always known pets are good for your health, yet I found more evidence than I originally would have expected.
 Did you know that in studies of patients with heart attacks 94% of the people with pets were alive after one year compared to only 74% without pets.
-That is absolutely astounding!
+That is a huge benefits of a pet and absolutely astounding!
 Studies have even been done that show the mere presence of an animal, even in a picture, influences one's perceptions.
-Also, have you wondered why so many dental offices have aquariums, well I finally figured out why.
+Also, have you wondered why so many dental offices have aquariums?
+Well I finally figured out why.
 Apparently watching fish swimming around an aquarium reduces anxiety and blood pressure so what a good way to relax you before your dental treatment.

 - It decreases feelings of loneliness.

 - It motivates you to participate in conversation.

 - It encourages physical contact.
 You stroke the animal giving you and the animal attention.
 Scientists say this is a much needed form of human expression.